 What do lenders look for when assessing my bank statements?

 When lenders ask for your bank statements you can expect them to look for a variety of things.
-However, their one overriding objective is to assess whether you are the sort of person who manages money responsibly and is therefore likely to maintain regular mortgage payments.
-In recent months, one trend in particular has come to the fore and that is the question of gambling transactions on bank statements.
-You therefore need to consider what these, and other elements of your personal banking, can say about you.
+However, their one overriding objective is to assess whether you are the sort of person who manages money responsibly and is, therefore, likely to maintain regular mortgage payments.
+In recent months, one trend has come to the fore and that is the question of; gambling transactions on bank statements.
+You, therefore, need to consider what these, and other elements of your personal banking, can say about you.
 So, with regards to gambling, what questions do we need to answer in particular?

 - What has it got to do with the Lender whether l gamble or not?